Week 8 NFL odds, lines, spreads, predictions: Picks, best bets today from proven model

 You can't make Week 8 NFL picks on an international contest, or a two-game Monday night slate as NFL Week 8 is devoid of those.
 However, the schedule is filled with reunions to place Week 8 NFL bets on, highlighted by Aaron Rodgers facing Green Bay.
 The Packers are 3-point road favorites in that Sunday night matchup, per the latest Week 8 NFL odds, as the four-time MVP is one of a number of players facing former employers.
 Saquon Barkley will take on New York in Eagles vs. Giants (+7.5), Joe Flacco will reunite with the other New York in Bengals vs. Jets (+6), and the league's second-leading rusher in Javonte Williams will face Denver in Cowboys vs. Broncos (-3.5).

 Lamar Jackson (hamstring), meanwhile, was ruled out on Saturday, and the Ravens are now just 2.5-point favorites against the Bears after being as high as -7.5.
-Also, Jayden Daniels (hamstring) is out versus Kansas City, with the Chiefs 11.5-point favorites on Monday night.
+Also, Jayden Daniels (hamstring) is out versus Kansas City, with the Chiefs 11.5-point favorites on Monday night, though backup, Marcus Mariota, will have the services of the returning Terry McLaurin and Deebo Samuel.
 All of the updated Week 8 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 8 NFL picks now.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.